FTC Probes Broadcom Over Negotiations With Customers--Update

 Continue Reading Below

-The scope of the FTC probe is limited and does not include Broadcom's wireless segment, according to some of the people.
-Broadcom is pursuing a hostile bid for rival smartphone chip maker Qualcomm Inc.

 The investigation may not lead anywhere.
-The FTC conducts an array of probes and it's not uncommon for the commission to decide that no enforcement action is warranted.
+The FTC conducts an array of probes and it isn't uncommon for the commission to decide that no enforcement action is warranted.

+Broadcom, which is pursuing a hostile bid for rival smartphone-chip maker Qualcomm Inc., said in a statement after The Wall Street Journal reported on the inquiry: "This FTC review is immaterial to our business, does not relate to wireless and has no impact on our proposal to acquire Qualcomm."

 Regardless of the outcome, the probe is an unwelcome distraction for Broadcom as it pursues its bid for Qualcomm.
 Broadcom and its deal-hungry chief executive, Hock Tan, launched an effort to replace Qualcomm's board after Qualcomm rebuffed the $105 billion bid in November.
 A vote is scheduled for March.